Jeremy Lloyd: Career

 Lloyd began his career as a writer in 1958 before making his film debut two years later in 1960 in School for Scoundrels, and appeared in numerous film and television comedies during the 1960s and 1970s.
 Notably, he was a regular performer on Rowan & Martin's Laugh-In during the 1969–70 television season.
 Back in England, after he completed the season, he met actress Joanna Lumley.
 A decision had to be made as to whether he would return to the U.S. for the start of the new season or remain in the UK and marry Lumley.
-He never returned to the United States.

 In A Hard Day's Night (1964) Lloyd is uncredited as a tall man dancing at the disco with Beatles drummer Ringo Starr.
 In Help!
 (1965), he is a restaurant patron, also uncredited.
 In 1969, he filmed a scene with Peter Sellers for The Magic Christian, which co-starred Ringo Starr.
 Lloyd can be seen in a boardroom meeting offering marketing slogans for a really big car, and suggests "the gang's all here back seat."
-In 1967 he played the eccentric chimney sweep, Berthram Fortesque Wynthrope-Smythe, aka Bert Smith, in The Avengers episode, "From Venus With Love".
+In 1967 he played the eccentric chimney sweep, Berthram Fortesque Wynthrope-Smythe, Bert Smith, in The Avengers episode, "From Venus With Love".

 Lloyd's first major success as a comedy writer was with Are You Being Served? in 1972, on which he worked with David Croft.
 He and Croft subsequently produced 'Allo 'Allo!, which was equally popular in the UK, and a spinoff of Are You Being Served?, Grace & Favour, which aired in 1992.
 Lloyd wrote the poem/lyrics for the popular Captain Beaky album and books in 1980.

 In 1993 Lloyd published his autobiography, titled with a phrase from Allo 'Allo!, called Listen Very Carefully—I Shall Say this Only Once (BBC Books: ISBN 978-0-5633-6203-6).

 Lloyd was the subject of what was considered an urban legend, that he had been invited to a dinner party at the home of Sharon Tate on the night that she was murdered by followers of Charles Manson.
 However, the story was verified as true when the octogenarian was interviewed by Emma Freud on the BBC Radio 4 programme, Loose Ends, on 10 December 2011.

 Lloyd was appointed an Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to British comedy.